GenesisFR/DS1TroubleshootingGuide/README.md

 - Run the game from the executable instead of Steam.
 - Run the game on your other GPU (if you have one).
 - If you're using a resolution higher than 1080p, see the "Run the game above 1080p" section.
-- Disable overlays (Steam, Discord, etc).
+- Disable overlays (Steam, GOG, Discord, etc).
 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work on LOA.
 Find and remove incompatible mods, then look for similar mods compatible with LOA.
+- Make sure your "My Documents" is on your C: drive.
 - Install DirectX 9.0c: https://www.microsoft.com/en-us/download/details.aspx?id=8109
 - Use dgVoodoo2: http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2.html